 CSM therefore reflects the considerations in the earlier steps of the the risk assessment, as it is based on the potential adverse effects identified in step 1, the considerations on likelihood and consequences in steps 2 and 3, and the considerations on uncertainty with regard to the overall risk of the LMO (step 4).
 In that way, the identification and description of uncertainties arising in the risk assessment (see “Identification and consideration of uncertainty” in the Roadmap) provides important elements to determine, in step 5 of the risk assessment, what aspects, if any, are in need of a CSM strategy.
 Additionally, CSM may be deemed necessary through the decision-making process to assess the effectiveness of any specific risk management practices that are to be enacted along with the approved use of the LMO.

-Additionally, some effects that may not have been or could not been addressed in and environmental assessment of risks (e.g. long-term impacts, indirect food-web interactions, effects on human health from LMO handling) may be subject to CSM.
+Additionally, some effects that may not have been or could not been addressed in an environmental assessment of risks (e.g. long-term impacts, indirect food-web interactions, effects on human health from LMO handling) may be subject to CSM.

 General Surveillance (GS) encompasses monitoring as observations for adverse effects that were not identified or anticipated in the risk scenarios evaluated in the risk assessment.
 GS, in contrast to CSM, thus tries to address more general questions from 'unknown' risks that could lead to adverse effects to biological diversity, taking into account risks to human health.